 What does it cost to charge my electric vehicle at home?

-The maximum cost to charge your electric vehicle depends on its battery capacity and the current cost per kilowatt-hour electricity rate.
-Currently the maximum charging costs for the following popular plug-in electric vehicles (based on MGE's residential electric rate) are:
+The cost to charge your electric vehicle at home depends on its battery capacity and electricity rate.

 Using a Level 1 or 2 charging system changes the length of time for charging, not the cost.